Tomas-M/linux-live/README.md

   + Do all the hard work for you.
   + Will automatically check for errors.
   + Will warn you if you don't have the correct packages.

+NOTE:
+WHEN YOU DOWNLOAD THIS KIT, MAKE SURE THAT ./build AND ./livekitlib IS EXECUTABLE!